-Schools provide a \$100 non-refundable fee to participate in the program.
+Private and charter schools will provide a \$100 non-refundable fee to participate in the program.
 This fee does not affect the amount of grant funding received or the payment due to artists.
-The following types of school may request to have this fee waived:
+Schools in their first year of operation may request to have this fee waived.